aaubs/ds24/content/m2/01_networks/3_exercises.md

 ## Introduction

 * In this exercise, you will replicate a well known network analysis, with different data and some twists.
-* Data: The data is to be found at: https://github.com/SDS-AAU/SDS-master/tree/master/00_data/network_krackhard  (Hint: You neet to download the raw data)
+* Data: The data is to be found at: https://github.com/SDS-AAU/SDS-master/tree/master/00_data/network_krackhard  (Hint: You need to download the raw data)

 ## Data: What do I get?